pxp9/pxp9.github.io/content/2025-09-20-fibonacci-calculation.md

-This is the same algorithm as before, but we cache the results in an [ETS table](https://hexdocs.pm/elixir/main/ets.html), so if we have an already computed result we do not need to recompute it all.
+This is the same algorithm as before, but we cache the results in an [ETS table](https://hexdocs.pm/elixir/main/ets.html), so if we have an already computed result, we do not need to recompute it all.

 We can do a simple benchmark between this implementation with memoization and the other one with not, so it demonstrates how powerful is this technique.